matrix-org/matrix-spec/content/rooms/fragments/v1-floaty-power-levels.md

 In this example, both `@bob:localhost` and `@alice:localhost` have the same effective power level of `50`, even though the values are technically different.

+When a float written in exponential notation is unpacked, the decimal portion is removed afterward; for example, `5.114698E4` becomes `51146.98`, which is then truncated to `51146`.

+Note that, since this room version does not enforce that events comply with the requirements of [Canonical JSON](/appendices#canonical-json), power levels can be formatted as floats.